Italy at the UCI Road World Championships

 Italy at the UCI Road World Championships is an overview of the Italian results at the UCI Road World Championships and UCI Junior Road World Championships.

 List of medalists

-This a list of elite, under-23 Italian medals, but it doesn't list the amateur events.
-Since the 2012 UCI Road World Championships there is the men's and women's team time trial event for trade teams and these medals are included under the UCI registration country of the team.
+This is a list of elite, under-23 Italian medals, but it doesn't list the amateur events.
+Since the 2012 UCI Road World Championships there have been the men's and women's team time trial event for trade teams.
+These medals are included under the UCI registration country of the team.